NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

    To download and install Docker for macOS from the following site `Docker for macOS <https://docs.docker.com/desktop/install/mac-install/>`_ .

    .. note::
-      Make sure to download Docker distribution that maches your machine requirements (Apple or Intel chip).
+      Make sure to download Docker distribution that matches your machine requirements (Apple or Intel chip).

 .. only:: HydroUQ_app